raspberrypilearning/physical-computing-with-scratch/learn.md

-By creating a something with your Raspberry Pi you will learn:
+By completing this resource you will learn:

 - How to control the GPIO pins using Scratch
 - How to receive input from the GPIO pins using Scratch